esp-rs/std-training/book/src/03_4_http_server.md

 # A simple HTTP server

 We're now turning our board into a tiny web server.

+## Setup

 You can find a prepared project skeleton in `intro/http-server/exercise`.
 It includes establishing a WiFi connection, but you must configure it to use your network's credentials in `cfg.toml`.

 ## Serving requests